- Song gen

 For Patients & Caregivers

 P. linteus is a medicinal mushroom used in traditional medicine in Asia.
-Compounds present in this mushroom have anti-inflammatory and antitumor properties.
+Lab studies suggest compounds present in this mushroom may have anti-inflammatory and antitumor properties.

 - To inhibit tumor growth